waggle-sensor/pywaggle/waggle/plugin/README.md

 ### Development, Testing and Deployment

-To facilitate developing and testing, we used a "print out" implementation of the plugin interface.
+To facilitate development and testing, we used a "print out" implementation of the plugin interface.
 In our example above, this was chosen during the step:

 ```python